The US Funeral Industry Today

 the cliché states, two unavoidable facts of life!!
 And, let’s

 face it in an economic and political environment that changes with the

 wind, it is the one absolute truth we all can accept.
 That is why

-the funeral industry, is booming when the global and domestic
+the funeral industry, had continued to boom when the global and domestic

-economy around them is crumbling.
-It is now estimated that the real average cost of a
+economy around them was crumbling.
+It is now estimated that the real average

 so comparing like for like quotes is strongly recommended to anyone requiring